Adriankhl/relativitization-game-doc/README.md

 1. [Quick start guide](guide/quick-start-guide.md)

 ## Contribute
-If you think anything is missing in this documentation, feel free to create a pull request.
+If you want to improve this documentation, feel free to create a pull request.

 If you have any idea about the game, you can open a new issue to discuss your proposal.